sphis-sinco/__vslice-engine/docs/contributing/PULL_REQUESTS.md

 Keeping your pull request clean and easy to review increases the chance that it will be accepted!

 Our maintenance policy is as follows:
-- If we require changes to your PR, we will label your PR `status: needs revision`.
+- If your PR requires changes you will get a label saying so.
 - We may also leave a comment under your PR specifying what changes you should make.
 - If you receive a comment, you have 90 days to implement the requested changes.
 - After this period, your PR will be closed due to inactivity and labeled `status: stale`.